Why Aviation KPIs Lagging and Leading Indicators Are Important

 Safety output is the self-evident data of the SMS.
 For example, a lagging indicator metric would be the number of reported safety issues year over year.

-Another way of looking at it is that lagging indicators give safety mangers feedback about historical performance of a monitored business process, whether the process belongs to the safety department or a business unit.
+Another way of looking at it is that lagging indicators give safety mangaers feedback about the historical performance of a monitored business process, whether the process belongs to the safety department or a business unit.

 SMS data should not be hoarded by the safety department.
 SMS data has the potential for offering value to most areas of the operations, whether you are simply wishing to improve ramp safety or reduce financial loss from unmonitored hazards.